Learn the Basics

-Now that you have an account, we need to know your app(s) that will be using our services.
+Now that you have an account, we need to know about your app(s) that will be using our services.
 To that end, you must register each application.
 We use the term client to refer to an application (like OAuth 2.0 does).

-When you create a client, the first piece of information we ask for is its type.
+When you create a client in the Dashboard, the first piece of information we ask for is its type.
 This can be one of the following.

 Each client is assigned a Client ID upon creation.
 This is an alphanumeric string and it's the unique identifier for your client (such as

 q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA).
-It cannot be modified and you will be using it in your app's code when you call Auth0's APIs.
+It cannot be modified and you will be using it in your application's code when you call Auth0 APIs.

-Another important piece of information, is the Client Secret.
+Another important piece of information is the Client Secret.
 Think of it as your client's password which must be kept confidential at all times.
-If anyone can access your Client Secret they can impersonate your app and access resources they shouldn't!
+If anyone gains access to your Client Secret they can impersonate your application and access protected resources.

 ExampleCo has two apps: a web app (running on a server) and a mobile app.
 Hence, they would create two clients: one of type

 Regular Web Applications, and one of type

-Now that you have registered your app(s), you are ready to configure how your users will login.
+Now that you have set up your Clients, you are ready to configure how your users will login.

-Auth0 sits between your app and the identity provider that authenticates your users (for example.
-Google or Facebook).
-Through this level of abstraction, Auth0 keeps your app isolated from any changes to and idiosyncrasies of each provider's implementation.
+Auth0 sits between your app and the identity provider that authenticates your users (such as Google or Facebook).
+Through this level of abstraction, Auth0 keeps your app isolated from any changes of the provider's implementation.

-The relationship between Auth0 and the identity providers is referred to as a Connection.
+This relationship between Auth0 and the identity provider is referred to as a Connection.

-Connections are sources of users and they be of the following types.
+Connections are sources of users and they can be of the following types:

-- Database connections: Users log in with username and passwords, stored either in the Auth0 user store or your own database
+- Database connections: Users log in with username and passwords, stored either in the Auth0 cloud or your own database

 - Social logins: Google, Facebook, Twitter, and more

 - Enterprise directories: LDAP, Google Apps, Office 365, ADFS, AD, SAML-P, WS-Federation, and more

-- Passwordless systems: one-time codes on SMS or email
+- Passwordless systems: Users log in with one-time codes, sent via SMS or email